 Except for specific statutory provisions that may be provided under a target company's by-laws, French law does not provide any particular restriction on the transfer of shares in a company, a business or assets, including in relation to foreign investors.
 Nonetheless, foreign investments occurring in sensitive business sectors in France may be subject to prior authorisation by the Ministry of Economy.
-Such list of sensitive business sectors, which has been expanded several times, and even recently in spring 2020 during the current covid-19 pandemic crisis, now includes all activities related to electronic and IT systems that are required for the performance of police or customs duties, activities related to cybersecurity, artificial intelligence, robotics, additive manufacturing (3-D printing), semiconductors and quantum technologies and semiconductors, and activities related to data hosting.
+This list of sensitive business sectors, which has been expanded several times – and even recently in spring 2020 during the current covid-19 pandemic crisis – now includes all activities related to electronic and IT systems that are required for the performance of police or customs duties, activities related to cybersecurity, artificial intelligence, robotics, additive manufacturing (3-D printing), semiconductors and quantum technologies and semiconductors, and activities related to data hosting.

 To obtain prior authorisation, foreign investors must send, with no filing fee, a written request (including information on the investor, the target of the investment and the investment itself) to the Ministry of Economy, which in turn must reply within 30 business days.
 Regarding conditional approval, the Ministry of Economy may condition its authorisation for various reasons.
 In the absence of an answer from the Ministry of Economy, the foreign investment is deemed to be rejected.

 To better anticipate the analysis of any contemplated investment by the relevant French authorities, the target company or the investor (with the prior approval of the target company) can also solely file a written preliminary request with the Ministry of Economy to determine whether such contemplated investment is subject to prior approval.
 The Ministry of Economy must reply within two months.
 It should be noted that the Ministry takes a rather broad approach and tends to consider many activities in the tech field as strategic.